JAORMX/deet.blog/content/posts/day-22-23-the-first-forest-trips-and-new-family-members.md

 ![](/images/20200729_101055.jpg)

-Basic evening chilling out all us together.
+A basic evening chilling out all us together.

 ![](/images/20200729_190036.jpg)

-The good thing is that even if she really likes our company now, she still knows how to take her own me time and takes long naps during the day.
+The good thing is that even if she really likes our company now, she still knows how to take her own me-time and takes long naps during the day.

-Btw!
+By the way!
 Deet knows now a cool thing when she gets her food.

 {{< youtube eAaf9uVp6xk >}}